 Should I Decorate My Vacation Home For The Holidays?

-As a property management company, we often get the question from new homeowners whether to decorate their vacation home during the holidays in December in order to help with bookings.
+As an Orlando property management company, we often get the question from new homeowners whether to decorate their vacation home during the holidays in December in order to help with bookings.
 While the pictures will look great as a selling feature for the holidays, our answer is no.

 The main reason we say no to this question is that Christmas time is the most popular time for families to visit Disney World.
 The theme parks are packed with hotels and vacation homes getting sold out as well.
 Having a vacation home available for Christmas will get booked.
 There are more people traveling to Orlando during that time than accommodations available.
 This will not help you increase your bookings as this already is a popular time of year anyway.